pulumi/compliance-policies/docs/public/index.md

 ## Performance

 Pulumi Premium Policies have been designed from the ground up to be efficient from the start.
-However like any software, we recommend Policy Pack Authors to be mindful how they implement their Policy Packs.
+However, like any software, we recommend Policy Pack Authors to be mindful of how they implement their Policy Packs.

-Pulumi recommends to avoid installing policy packages for vendor you don't use.
+Pulumi recommends avoiding installing policy packages for vendors you don't use.
 Doing so will reduce memory usage and will make the execution of your Pulumi app faster.

 Pulumi recommends loading Premium Policies for only services and resources you intend to use.
 This will